bigred76002/destiny-notes/Vow-of-the-Disciple.md

 #### Boss DPS
 Once you dunk enough correct pillars (6) you move to boss DPS at the top of the long staircase in a square room.
 THIS BOSS CHARGES YOU.
 THEN KICKS YOU.
 REPEATEDLY.
 Avoid this at all costs!
 Blink, hunter dodge, or just getting out of the way is KEY!
 Remember, move to the SIDE to best avoid these attacks.
 A gold wave will extend out from him then the boss will charge along that path, making it easier to track him.

 After the charge attack, the boss leaves behind his relic.
 One designated player will shoot this relic to gain the Leeching buff.
 We found it to be easiest to have the player dunking in the first part to do this.
 Where the relic was broken a symbol will appear that the player with Leeching debuff cannot see.
 The rest of the players will call this out with the corner of the room that the Dunker will need to go to.
 Again, be CLEAR and CONCISE with this call out.
 The Dunker will die if this call out is incorrect or not heard clearly.
 The player with the Leeching buff jumps into one of his beam attacks to turn Leeching into Emanating buff then deposits into the correct pillar.
 A weak spot appears on the boss, all players except the Dunker will shoot this until it goes immune.
 It almost looks like the boss is cracking where his weak point is and will be lit up.
 Be VERY careful that only the Dunker is the one to shoot his relic.
 Rinse and repeat.
 Be careful to not shoot the relic until the last leeching buffed player deposits.
-Otherwise a new symbol comes and the original symbol you called out becomes void.
+Otherwise a new symbol comes and the original symbol you called out becomes null and void.

 <img src="https://raw.githubusercontent.com/cptylor/destiny-notes/main/vow-of-the-disciples-resources/Presentation1.png" width=550>